-The Church of Jesus Christ of Latter Day Saints (also called Mormons) has a very close knit, family-oriented community.
+The Church of Jesus Christ of Latter Day Saints (also called Mormons) has a very close-knit, family-oriented community.
 In this community, there is a very specific set of standards that members are expected to uphold.
-I understand, respect, and personally choose to follow these standards (to the best of my ability).
+I understand respect and personally choose to follow these standards (to the best of my ability).
 Acting on feelings of attraction to people of the same gender is not allowed, nor is obviously having a homosexual relationship.
 Because of these standards in the church, I choose to refrain from having a homosexual relationship.
 Even with this being the case, I am open with those in my church about my attraction towards other men.
-I just don’t act on it (anymore anyways).
+I just don’t act on it (anymore anyway).

 Here’s how the emotional conflict worked for me, and I know for others as well:

 You desperately want this feeling of attraction to go away.
 You spend countless nights praying, begging God that He will take this trial from you.
 Why can’t you just be like everybody else?
 You want it more than almost life itself, so why doesn’t it ever happen?
 Why can’t you just change?
 What did you do wrong?
 It kills you inside that you don’t have many answers.
 The pain is almost unbearable.
 You cry yourself to sleep; you cry in the shower; you cry in your car, and you cry often whenever you are alone.
 If you are lucky, you eventually train yourself to become numb to the pain you feel so that you stop crying so much.
 Nonetheless, you don’t understand how life can be worth living if you’re just going to spend your whole existence at odds with a religion that is very special to you.